anicolson/DeepXi/README.md

 Results for the DEMAND -- Voice Bank test set
 -----
-Objective scores obtained on the DEMAND--Voice bank test set described [here](http://ssw9.talp.cat/papers/ssw9_PS2-4_Valentini-Botinhao.pdf).
+Objective scores obtained on the DEMAND--Voicebank test set described [here](http://ssw9.talp.cat/papers/ssw9_PS2-4_Valentini-Botinhao.pdf).
 As in previous works, the objective scores are averaged over all tested conditions. **CSIG**, **CBAK**, and **COVL** are mean opinion score (MOS) predictors of the signal distortion, background-noise intrusiveness, and overall signal quality, respectively. **PESQ** is the perceptual evaluation of speech quality measure. **STOI** is the short-time objective intelligibility measure (in \%).
 The highest scores attained for each measure are indicated in boldface.

 | Method                     | Causal | CSIG | CBAK | COVL | PESQ | STOI      |
 |----------------------------|--------|------|------|------|------|-----------|